ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ```

-Please note, using the VLMD Tool in HEAL workspaces is only recommended for users who have input data dictionary, rather than their entire dataset.
-We do not recommend uploading your entire dataset into the secure cloud environment.

 ## Output

 Both the python and command line routes will result in a JSON and CSV version of the HEAL data dictionary in the output folder along with the validation reports in the `errors` folder.
 See below: